Friends of Lees Lane Ponds

 Exercisers will use the area for healthy, active Neston.

 Adults with learning difficulties can come for therapeutic outdoor activities

 Visitors will be informed about the special character and history of the Ponds.

-"Friends of Lees Lane Ponds is a fantastic example of local volunteers working to improve the lives of their community.
-They have already begun to transform a neglected part of the Wirral Way into a thriving outdoor community space.
-I am pleased that local schools have participated and local residents are working together to restore and expand an old orchard for all ages to enjoy.
+"“Friends of Lees Lane Ponds is a fantastic example of local volunteers working to improve the lives of their community.
+They are transforming a neglected part of the Wirral Way into a thriving outdoor community space.
+I am pleased that local schools have participated and local residents are working together to restore and expand the ponds, woodland and orchard for all ages to enjoy.“

-Louise Gittins, Cheshire West and Chester Councillor and Cabinet Member for Communities and Well-being"
+Louise Gittins, Deputy Leader of Cheshire West and Chester Council and Cabinet Member for Communities and Well-being"